-- 8:40 a.m. and 2:45 p.m.
-4:30 p.m., or any amendment thereof due to inclement weather, during the Spotsylvania County Public Schools instructional year.
-"Wide Load" shall be defined as any load which extends beyond the painted lines on any public right of way either extending into the shoulder or across the center line or both. - 3.
-The Applicant shall designate at least one public liaison and publicize a toll-free phone number and email address for communication with the liaison in the Free Lance-Star biweekly during construction.
+- 9. The Applicant shall designate at least one public liaison and publicize a toll-free phone number and email address for communication with the liaison in the Free Lance-Star biweekly during construction.
 The liaison shall act as a point of contact between citizens and construction crews.
 The liaison shall be available in person and by phone during active construction hours and shall respond to any questions related to the Facility or Property.
 The liaison role shall commence prior to issuance of a land-disturbing permit and remain a minimum of six (6) months following issuance of the final Certificate of Occupancy for the Facility.
 The liaison shall prepare a monthly report detailing the complaint, complaint date, resolution, and resolution date.
-The report shall be provided to the Zoning Administrator on the first business day of each month throughout the construction period and an additional six (6) months following issuance of the final Certificate of Occupancy for the Facility.
-This liaison may be the same as that required by the conditions of SUP18-0001 and SUP18-0003. - 4.
+The report shall be provided to the Zoning Administrator on the first business day of each month throughout the construction period and an additional six (6) months following issuance of the final Certificate of Occupancy for the Facility. - 10.
 Advance notice shall be mailed by first class mail to properties within 1,000 feet of a pile driving location no less than seven (7) days prior to the start of such activities and shall include the estimated start date, estimated end date, and the liaison's contact information.
-The notice and a list of recipient addresses shall also be mailed to the Zoning Administrator. - 5.
-The following noise-reducing practices shall be followed to reduce construction noise: - a) Trucks and engine-powered equipment shall include mufflers and engine shrouds no less effective than those originally installed by the manufacturer; - b) Trucks and engine-powered equipment shall be maintained in proper tune according to manufacturers' specifications; - c) Truck engine exhaust braking shall be limited to emergencies; and - d) The use of noise-producing signals, including horns, whistles, alarms, and bells shall be for safety warning purposes only. - 6.
-Construction staging areas, parking areas, and solid waste collection areas shall be set back a minimum of 500 feet from any property containing a residential structure and, if such an area is located within 1,000 feet from a residential structure, then the area shall be shielded from view, and shall employ sound dampening shrouds, barriers, fencing, and/or berms to reduce noise impacts. - 7.
-Portable sanitation facilities shall be set back a minimum of 1,000 feet from the perimeter boundaries of the Property. - 8.
-The Applicant shall participate in a Joint Construction Traffic Reaction Team, which shall also include County Staff and Virginia Department of Transportation (VDOT), to identify and expeditiously resolve or mitigate traffic issues that arise during the construction phase. - 9.
-The Applicant shall post surety for the estimated cost of repairs to public roads at 120% of the approved Applicant's engineer's estimate prior to issuance of a land disturbing permit based on an estimate reviewed and approved by the County's Transportation Planner, currently Doug Morgan, and VDOT.
+The notice and a list of recipient addresses shall also be mailed to the Zoning Administrator. - 11.
+The following noise-reducing practices shall be followed to reduce construction noise: - a) Trucks and engine-powered equipment shall include mufflers and engine shrouds no less effective than those originally installed by the manufacturer; - a) Trucks and engine-powered equipment shall be maintained in proper tune according to manufacturers' specifications; - a) Truck engine exhaust braking shall be limited to emergencies; and - a) The use of noise-producing signals, including horns, whistles, alarms, and bells shall be for safety warning purposes only. - 12.
+Construction staging areas, parking areas, portable sanitation facilities, and solid waste collection areas shall be set back a minimum of 500 feet from any residential property boundary, and the area shall be shielded from view, and shall employ sound dampening shrouds, barriers, fencing, and/or berms to reduce noise impacts. - 13.
+The Applicant shall participate in a Joint Construction Traffic Reaction Team, which shall also include County Staff and Virginia Department of Transportation (VDOT), to identify and expeditiously resolve or mitigate traffic issues that arise during the construction phase. - 14.
+The Applicant shall secure a VDOT Land Use Permit and post surety for the estimated cost of repairs to public roads prior to issuance of a land disturbing permit based on an estimate reviewed and approved by the County's Transportation Planner, currently Doug Morgan, and VDOT. - 15.
+Any pavement damage to roads, including shoulders and aprons, attributable to construction of the Facility shall be repaired by the Applicant within 120 days of issuance of the final Certificate of Occupancy for the Facility at the Applicant's expense or within forty-eight (48) hours after receiving notice from the County's Transportation Planner that the damage has made a road unsafe. - 16.
+Wildlife corridors shall be established through the preservation of on-site RPA's and the supplementation of raised wildlife-compatible fencing in order to establish a minimum of one (1) passage, which shall cross the entirety of the site to allow small wildlife unimpeded passage through the Facility, specifically:

-- 10. Any pavement damage to roads, including shoulders and aprons, attributable to construction of the Facility shall be repaired by the Applicant within 120 days of issuance of the final Certificate of Occupancy for the Facility at the Applicant's expense or within forty-eight (48) hours after receiving notice from the County's Transportation Planner that the damage has made a road unsafe. - 11.
-Wildlife corridors shall be established through the preservation of on-site RPA's and the supplementation of raised wildlife-compatible fencing in order to establish a minimum of one (1) passage, which shall cross the entirety of the site to allow small wildlife unimpeded passage through the Facility, specifically: - a.
-Raised wildlife-compatible fencing shall be used to connect the two disconnected segments of Plentiful Creek RPA on GDP page EX 2-1.
+a) Raised wildlife-compatible fencing shall be used to connect the two disconnected segments of Plentiful Creek RPA on GDP page EX 2-1.